seqan/seqan/manual/source/Tutorial/Iterators.rst

 .. tip::

-   The default iterator implementation is :dox:`ContainerIteratorTags#Standard Standard`.
+   The default iterator implementation is :dox:`ContainerIteratorTags#Standard`.
    Rooted iterators offer some convenience for the user.
-   They offer additional functions like :dox:`RootedIteratorConcept#container container` for determining the container on which the iterator works, and they simplify the interface for other functions like :dox:`RootedIteratorConcept#atEnd atEnd`.
+   They offer additional functions like :dox:`RootedIteratorConcept#container` for determining the container on which the iterator works, and they simplify the interface for other functions like :dox:`RootedIteratorConcept#atEnd`.
    Moreover, rooted iterators may change the container’s length or capacity, which makes it possible to implement a more intuitive variant of a remove algorithm.

    While rooted iterators can usually be converted into standard iterators, it is not always possible to convert standard iterators back into rooted iterators, since standard iterators may lack the information about the container they work on.
-   Therefore, many functions that return iterators like :dox:`ContainerConcept#begin begin` or :dox:`ContainerConcept#end end` return rooted iterators instead of standard iterators; this way, they can be used to set both rooted and standard iterator variables.
+   Therefore, many functions that return iterators like :dox:`ContainerConcept#begin` or :dox:`ContainerConcept#end` return rooted iterators instead of standard iterators; this way, they can be used to set both rooted and standard iterator variables.
    Alternatively it is possible to specify the returned iterator type explicitly by passing the iterator kind as a tag argument, e.g. ``begin(str, Standard())``.

 Traversing Containers